PoncinMatthieu/DIY-Boffer/first_boffer_shield.md

 ![image](/img/shield/IMG_3082.jpg)
 ![image](/img/shield/IMG_3083.jpg)

 Finally to finish with the shield skeleton, I wraped the edges with garden hose.
 This is to make sure their is no hard edges and the padding around it will endure chocs.
+It's also very cheap, only 4.95€ the 20 meters.
 ![image](/img/shield/IMG_3085.jpg)
 ![image](/img/shield/IMG_3086.jpg)
 ![image](/img/shield/IMG_3087.jpg)